simondiep/react-autobattler/README.md

 - The HP attribute upgrade should provide 25 HP
 - The attribute tooltips are not showing
 - After each battle victory, provide the choice to recruit one of the enemies defeated.
+- The Return to Team button should not overlap the minimize modal button
+- The battle log should color code each log entry to differentiate your team vs the enemy team actions
+- The battle log timestamps are wrong.
+The timestamps are all the same, and aren't reset from previous battles.
+- For each battle log entry, the monster performing the action should always be mentioned first.
+Then the action name.
+Then the targets.
+For damaging moves, list the damage dealt to each target.
+- The battle summary modal should show both teams' stats, layed out like how the battle screen is, with top and bottom rows.
+- The battle summary stats are wrong.
+Sometimes 0s are shown when they should not be 0.
+- Rename the Reset Button to "Reset All Progress and Start Over"
+- Add a tooltip to the Trash icon next to each monster
+- The "Monsters in Reserve" section seems redundant with the "Available monsters" section.
+Remove the "Monsters in Reserve" section and just indicate you have monsters in reserve.
+- The aggro label should not be overlapping other text
+- On the monster summary modal, make it wider, and show the attributes to the left and abilities to the right